 Don’t leave home without a healer

 This may sound like “Role-Playing 101,” but you’ll definitely want to add a healer to your party as soon as you’re able to unlock one.
-(Handily, there’s a rare Champion with healing—Warpriest—who automatically drops once you finish Chapter 1.)
+Handily, there’s a rare Champion with healing skills — Warpriest — who automatically drops once you finish Chapter 1.
 Having a healer on hand to mend your party’s wounds will often save the day.
 The Support class Champions in RAID: Shadow Legends range from straight healers, to Champions with the ability to raise deceased allies, to Champions who are focused on buffing your team and debuffing the enemy.

 Don’t forget your Aura

-Certain Champions possess a passive skilled called an “Aura” which will increase a specific stat for every Champion on the team.
+Certain Champions possess a passive skill called an “Aura” which will increase a specific stat for every Champion on the team.
 Only the champion in the “Leader” position of the team will be able to project their Aura in combat.
 Make sure that your Leader always has an Aura!
 Each of the starter Champions have Auras, so be sure to put them to good use.
 High Khatun, who you get via the Daily Login Rewards, has a Speed Aura which is a game-changer in modes like Arena.